-Meet Shondra Muhammad, a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Meet Shondra Muhammad, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 2019 will mark 50 years that S.H.A.P.E.
 Community Center has served the people of Houston, working to improve educational opportunities, alleviate poverty, and strengthen families across the city.